wdawson/okta.github.io/_source/_posts/2018-06-22-multi-factor-authentication-command-line.md

 layout: blog_post
 title: "Use Multi-factor Authentication from the Command Line"
 author: dogeared
-description: "This post demonstrates primary authentication, multi-factor enrollment and multi-factor enforcement with Okta - all from the command line"
+description: "This post demonstrates primary authentication, multi-factor enrollment and multi-factor enforcement with Okta - all from the command line."
 tags: [cli, bash, mfa, auth, authentication, multi-factor, multifactor]
 tweets:
  - "Want to get close to the metal and use multi-factor authentication form the command line?
 This tutorial from @afitnerd is for you!"